 -William J. Clinton, 41st President of the United States-

-BRAC’s social enterprises empower the poor to be improve their economic livelihood through enterprises that address critical community needs.
-BRAC’s social enterprises provide value-chain linkages to support self-employment ventures of the poor to increase productivity and efficiency of their enterprises.
-Business profits help finance BRAC’s development programs, making the organization over 70 percent self-sustaining.
+BRAC’s social enterprises address critical community needs, catalyze economic development, and empower the poor.
+Its social enterprises create value-chain linkages that enable people living in poverty to increase the productivity and efficiency of their self-employment ventures.
+Profits from the enterprises are reinvested in BRAC’s development programs, making the organization over 70 percent self-sustaining.

 Triple Bottom Line – People, Planet, Profit

 BRAC Social Enterprises are both financially and socially profitable ventures in sectors like craft, dairy, poultry, fisheries and seed.
 Designed to benefit the poor, these enterprises help fulfill BRAC’s social mission at a greater scale – by supporting micro-enterprise development, generating livelihood opportunities, training entrepreneurs to improve their skills and introducing better quality inputs to increase productivity of their assets.
 BRAC helps community members become self-sustaining producers, and ensure market access for their products and services.